Artemas-Muzanenhamo/simple-nodejs-app/Readme.md

 * Run `node` to access JS via node and type JS in the command line.
     * `console.log('Hello There');`
     * `var hi = 'Hello There'`

+## What is NPM?

+* Package Management for NodeJS.
+* `npm init` initialises any NPM package.json for the specific application.

+### package.json

+* Contains our dependencies/packages required/installed for our application.
+`npm install express --save` will allow NPM to download express in out application and save the dependency name in our package.json file.